Tribune: Tribune of the plebs

 This was also the source of the tribunes' power, known as ius intercessionis, or intercessio, by which any tribune could intercede on behalf of a Roman citizen to prohibit the act of a magistrate or other official.
 Citizens could appeal the decisions of the magistrates to the tribunes, who would then be obliged to determine the legality of the action before a magistrate could proceed.
 This power also allowed the tribunes to forbid, or veto any act of the senate or another assembly.
 Only a dictator was exempt from these powers.

-The tribunicia potestas, or tribunician power, was limited by the fact that it was derived from the oath of the people to defend the tribunes.
+The tribunicia potestas, or tribunician power, was limited because it was derived from the people's oath to defend the tribunes.
 This limited most of the tribunes' actions to the boundaries of the city itself, as well as a radius of one mile around.
 They had no power to affect the actions of provincial governors.

 The powers of the tribunes were severely curtailed during the constitutional reforms of the dictator Sulla in 81 BC.
 Although many of these powers were restored in further reforms of 75 BC and 70 BC, the prestige and authority of the tribunes had been irreparably damaged.
 In 48 BC, the senate granted tribunician powers (tribunicia potestas, powers equivalent to those of a tribune without actually being one) to the dictator Julius Caesar.
 Caesar used them to prevent the other tribunes interfering with his actions.
 In 23 BC, the senate granted the same power to Augustus, the first Roman emperor, and from that point onwards it was regularly granted to each emperor as part of their formal titles.
 Under the Roman Empire, the tribunes continued to be elected, but had lost their independence and most of their practical power.
 The office became merely a step in the political careers of plebeians who aspired toward a seat in the senate.